 2. An Editorial calendar is Must

-When it is about creating a good content strategy, one thing which comes up as an absolute indispensible part of the game, is the editorial calendar.
+When it is about creating a good content strategy, one thing which comes up as an absolute indispensable part of the game, is the editorial calendar.
 It gives the right framework to create and execute a good content strategy.

 - A newsroom without an editorial calendar is like a ship on voyage without a roadmap.
 Though the main purpose of an editorial calendar is to schedule and track the future posts, but that's not the only way it helps the publishers: